slint-ui/slint/api/napi/cover.md

 import * as slint from "slint-ui";
 ```

-As next you can load a slint file with:
+Next, load a slint file with the `loadFile` function:

 ```js
 let ui = slint.loadFile("ui/main.slint");